 It has abundant antioxidants and active compounds like papain, chymopapain, and essential fiber, which aid protein digestion and release of digestive enzymes and increase appetite (4).

-Papaya leaf juice can also soothe gastric wall damages that lead to ulcers caused due to alcohol abuse and other stresses because of its biochemical constituents (5), and therefore support gastric health as well.
+The enzyme-rich juice of papaya leaf can also soothe gastric wall damages that lead to ulcers caused due to alcohol abuse and other stresses because of its biochemical constituents (5), and therefore support gastric health as well.

 4. Protects Your Liver From Inflammatory Diseases